Groupon shares tumble as shrinking margins lead to loss

 (Reuters) - Shares of Groupon Inc (GRPN.O) slumped as much as 29 percent in heavy trading on Thursday after the daily deals company posted a surprise quarterly loss as it took a smaller cut of revenue from merchants offering holiday season discounts.

 At least three brokerages downgraded the stock, while two others cut their stock price targets.

 Groupon, a once-red-hot company that started in 2008 by marketing discounts on local services such as spas and restaurants to millions of online subscribers, has lost about three-quarters of its value since its IPO.

-Groupon's shares were down 22 percent at $4.68 in late morning trading, making it one of the top percentage losers on the Nasdaq.
-The stock was sold in the IPO at $20 in November 2011.
+Groupon's shares were down 19 percent at $4.82 in midday trading, making it one of the top percentage losers on the Nasdaq.
+The stock was sold at $20 in the IPO in November 2011.

 Investors have shunned the stock as competitors quickly copied its model and merchants tired of offering Groupon up to 40 percent of the revenue from each deal.

-The cut in its "take rate", which was needed to revive flagging merchant interest in its internet offers, was a blow to fourth-quarter results.
+The cut in Groupon's "take rate", which was needed to revive flagging merchant interest in its internet offers, was, however, a blow to its fourth-quarter results.

 In addition, Groupon forecast disappointing first-quarter sales due to a sharper-than-expected post-holiday slowdown in its new e-commerce business.